 Schedule a Hair Trial

 Work with your stylist to find the best type of hair extensions for your hair type and lifestyle.
-Tape-in and sew-in extensions are a big commitment, and clip-ons mean you'll need to hire a stylist who's well-versed in them the day of your wedding so he or she can incorporate them naturally.
+Tape-in and sew-in extensions are a big commitment, and clip-ons mean you'll need to hire a stylist who's well-versed in them the day of your wedding so they can incorporate them naturally.

 If you have a drastic change to your color, your hair stylist isn't the only one to notify before the big day: Be sure to inform your makeup artist of a color change and schedule a trial with them in your new look beforehand.
 Hair color has the power to shift your overall coloring and this can affect the route you go for wedding day makeup choices.
 If your makeup artist has been notified and has preferably seen you with the new color change, they'll be equipped to show up with all the right shades and tools in their kit to ensure you get the best they have to offer you.